 Peter J. "Pete" Carril

-Even though Pete Carril's players might have been shorter, thinner, or less muscular than their competitors, Carril's cunning brand of basketball made the Princeton's Tigers a difficult opponent to play.
-Carril won using strategy and textbook basics -- an unselfish offense and team defense.
-Regimented, disciplined, and fundamentally sound, Carril's teams led the nation in scoring defense fourteen of his last 21 seasons coaching, including the last eight in a row.
-During his 29 seasons, Princeton won thirteen Ivy League championships and earned thirteen postseason tournament bids (11 NCAA, 2 NIT).
-In 1975, Carril led Princeton to the Ivy League's only NIT championship.
-Upon retirement in 1997, Carril was the only Division I coach to record 500 wins without ever providing athletic scholarships.
+While Pete Carril’s players were often shorter, thinner, and less athletic than most opponents, Carril’s cunning brand of basketball made the Princeton Tigers a difficult matchup every game.
+Carril won using strategy and textbook basics – an unselfish offense and team defense.
+The Princeton offense meant constant motion, crisp passing, and perfectly timed backdoor cuts.
+Regimented, disciplined, and fundamentally sound, Carril's teams led the nation in scoring defense in 14 of his last 21 seasons coaching, including the last eight in a row.
+During his 29 seasons, Princeton won 13 Ivy League championships and earned 13 postseason tournament bids, including 11 NCAA Tournament berths.
+In 1975, Carril led Princeton to the National Invitation Tournament championship.
+In 1996, more than twenty years later, Princeton upset UCLA in the first round of the NCAA Tournament.
+When he retired in 1997, Carril was the only Division I coach to record 500 wins without the luxury of athletic scholarships.